dminear/ayso55.org/index.md

-### Spring Soccer
+### Spring 2015 Soccer Registration

-Spring season is starting up!
-Typically an interested coach puts together a team and everyone registers with a coach in mind.
-More information will be posted here when we have it.
+[Spring Soccer Information](/docs/Spring2015/Spring-2015-Soccer-Registration.pdf) is now available.
+Spring is Coach Select (coaches put together their teams).
+If you are interested in coaching (forming a team), please contact our Spring Director (see [Division Coordinators](division-coordinators.html) page).
+All coaches are subject to approval and not guaranteed a team.

 ### All Star Program